awsdocs/amazon-eks-user-guide/doc_source/associate-service-account-role.md

       aws iam attach-role-policy --role-name my-role --policy-arn=arn:aws:iam::$account_id:policy/my-policy
       ```

    1. Annotate your service account with the Amazon Resource Name \(ARN\) of the IAM role that you want the service account to assume\.
 Replace `my-role` with the name of your existing IAM role\.
 Suppose that you allowed a role from a different AWS account than the account that your cluster is in to assume the role in a previous step\.
 Then, make sure to specify the AWS account and role from the other account\.
-For more information, see [Cross\-account IAM permissions](cross-account-access.md)\.
+For more information, see [Authenticate to another account with IRSA](cross-account-access.md)\.

       ```
       kubectl annotate serviceaccount -n $namespace $service_account eks.amazonaws.com/role-arn=arn:aws:iam::$account_id:role/my-role